reach-sh/reach-lang/docs/dev/src/reach/consensus/index.md

 #### `.throwTimeout`

-`{!reach} .throwTimeout` is a shorthand that will throw the accumulator as an exception when a timeout occurs.
+`{!rsh} .throwTimeout` is a shorthand that will throw the accumulator as an exception when a timeout occurs.
-Therefore, a `{!reach} parallelReduce` that uses this branch must be inside of a try statement.
+Therefore, a `{!rsh} parallelReduce` that uses this branch must be inside of a try statement.
 For example,

 @{ref("rsh", "throwTimeout")}
 ```reach